mbongenihadebe/cryptoworld/mbongeni_crypto_world/README.md

 ## Introduction
 Live preview can be seen here: (https://mbongenihadebe-cryptoworld.netlify.app)

-In this video, we will create a cryptocurrency app.
-We're going to use React and multiple APIs powered by https://rapidapi.com.
+Site was created through React and multiple APIs powered by https://rapidapi.com.

-By the end of this video, you will become the master of working with APIs.